keith-kurak/app-release-checklist/README.md

 We'll divide this into a few different phases.
 Take things one step at a time, there's a handful of little and somewhat bigger things to do, but you'll get through them :).

-## Last mile development and testing
+## Tools and accounts you'll need
-_You'll want to download your app from Bolt so you can do a few things on your computer.
-Nothing big- mostly adding some configuration that you'll need to build the standalone version of your app and send it to the stores.
+Get these things in order first to make the rest of the steps go smoothly.

 ### Grab some tools
 _I really like Bolt's Github connection option, so I'll focus on that. but you can also use the Export button and work with the files without connecting them to Github_